agnoster/literapi/README.md

 ## Advanced Format

 Sometimes, literally matching the response just isn't powerful enough.
-For this reason, there are some extra tools that WunderAPI gives you.
+For this reason, there are some extra tools that LiterAPI gives you.

 ### Variables

 Any uppercase text enclosed in square brackets (such as `[USER_ID]` or `[AUTH_TOKEN]`) is considered a *variable*.
-Since WunderAPI is declarative, all instances of a variable must match.
+Since LiterAPI is declarative, all instances of a variable must match.
 Here's an example:

     We post a new status update: